Solution of the dark matter riddle within standard model physics: From black holes, galaxies and clusters to cosmology: Conclusion

 The Einstein equations require that ZPE is assisted by an electric field, which can arise from a tiny mismatch between plus and minus charges in cosmic plasmas.
-The combination is termed electro-zero-point energy (EZPE), which aims to replace the popular cold dark matter.
-In fact, the connection to an electric field seems natural but is not compulsary; its role may be taken by any spin-1 field producing the structure $\rho_E\cC^\mu_{\ednu}$ in eq. (\ref{TMnrhomA}).
+The combination is termed electro-zero-point energy (EZPE) or electro-aether-energy (EAE ), which aims to replace the popular cold dark matter.
+In fact, the connection to an electric field seems natural but is not compulsary; its role may be taken by any vector field producing the structure $\rho_E\cC^\mu_{\ednu}$ in eq. (\ref{TMnrhomA}).

-Rather than invoking new physics, EZPE theory takes a new view on the capacities of the zero point energy of the quantum vacuum.
+Rather than invoking new physics, \EAE theory takes a new view on the capacities of the zero point energy of the (quantum) vacuum or just the energy of the classical vacuum.
 We are led to view it not as a static, uniform entity but as a type of fluid, that can condense on mass concentrations.
-This application of the standard model appoints an indispensable, and even leading role for the quantum vacuum, to function as the main actor in cosmic structures by providing, presently, 70\% of the total mass/energy as dark energy and 6\% involved as the ZPE part of the dark matter, combined with 19\% electrostatic energy in the dark matter.
+This application of the standard model appoints an indispensable, and even leading role for the aether, to function as the main actor in cosmic structures by providing, presently, 70\% of the total mass/energy as dark energy and 6\% involved as the ZPE part of the dark matter, combined with 19\% electrostatic energy in the dark matter.
 Particles, in the form of normal matter, only play a secondary role, coming into existence later in the early Universe and forming presently some 5\% of the total mass.
-The connection between a music instrument and the sounds it produces, comes to the mind.

-EZPE theory predicts that the dark matter present during the emission of cosmic background radiation arose from ZPE condensation; this leads naturally to the assumption of primordial black holes.
-They may have grown by EZPE condensation and merging.
-Black holes from stellar collapse can likewise grow by gentle inflow of EZPE, filling ``mass gaps'' and triggering the growth of supermassive BHs not dominated by merging.
-Massive BHs may ``eat'' the EZPE desired by small surrounding ones, the tidal field effect.
+\EAE theory predicts that the dark matter present during the emission of cosmic background radiation arose from ZPE/AE condensation; this leads naturally to the assumption of primordial black holes.
+They may have grown by \EAE condensation and merging.
+Black holes from stellar collapse can likewise grow by gentle inflow of \EAEc, filling ``mass gaps'' and triggering the growth of supermassive BHs not dominated by merging.
+Massive BHs may ``steal'' the \EAE from small surrounding ones, the tidal field effect.